michaelcloran/my-dungeon/README.md

-you need a long sword to kill a big dragon and a sword to kill a little dragon there is 3 powerups for swords in the level a sword and a long sword There is 3 powerups for shields a little shield ad a big shield there is 3 health powerups.
+you need a long sword to kill a big dragon and a sword to kill a little dragon there is 3 powerups for swords in the level a sword and a long sword There is 3 powerups for shields a little shield and a big shield there is 3 health powerups.

 if you attack a big dragon with a basic sword you are killed